-I want to start off by saying living with Chronic Pain this is horrendous.
+I want to start off by saying living with Chronic Pain is Horrendous.
 Living with it on a daily basis, or with flare-ups is dreadful.
-This disease, illness, a condition that no one knows I will later find out is called Fibromyalgia, Chronic Fatigue Syndrome and Hashimoto’s.
+This disease, illness, a condition that no one knows I will later find out is called Fibromyalgia, Chronic Fatigue Syndrome, and Hashimoto’s.

 You usually hear things like:

 - “keep on fighting”

 - “One day at a time”